-Saint Mary's College has been educating nurses with a patient-centered focus for nearly 40 years.
+Saint Mary's College has a rich history of educating nurses with a patient-centered focus.
 Our Doctor of Nursing Practice (DNP) program takes it a step further - men and women will be equipped to create better systems of care not only for individual patients, but broader populations.
 With a unique curriculum that includes courses on data analytics and social entrepreneurship, you'll emerge ready to devise solutions to unmet healthcare needs - and lead meaningful change in a complex system.
 You will develop the entrepreneurial skills to invent and disseminate new cost-effective approaches to care, and advance sustainable solutions to create social value for small- and large-scale populations.

 According to DNP student Catherine Shah, the entrepreneurial skills provided at Saint Mary's are invaluable.
 "If I ever wanted to start my own practice, I have the tools.
 And you don't find that in other programs."